 - 2.1 B.Sc. degrees across the University of the West Indies are offered in the following categories:

 - Major

 - Double Major

 - Major and one Minor

 - Major and two Minors

-- 2.2 A student must be formally registered in one of these categories.

-- A major is made up of a minimum of thirty (30) credits each in the subject area at Levels II and III.

-- A double major is made up of a minimum of thirty (30) credits each in two (2) subject areas at Levels II and III

-- A minor comprises of a minimum of fifteen (15) credits in the subject area over Levels II and III.

-- A major/minor comprises of a minimum of thirty (30) Levels II and III credits in the subject area of the major and fifteen (15) Levels II and III credits in the subject area of the minor.
+- 2.2 A student must be formally registered in one of these categories. - A major is made up of a minimum of thirty (30) credits each in the subject area at Levels II and III. - A double major is made up of a minimum of thirty (30) credits each in two (2) subject areas at Levels II and III. - A minor comprises of a minimum of fifteen (15) credits in the subject area over Levels II and III. - A major/minor comprises of a minimum of thirty (30) Levels II and III credits in the subject area of the major and fifteen (15) Levels II and III credits in the subject area of the minor.

-- 2.3 A Major is available in the Weekend Programmes from among the following subject areas only:
+2.3 A Major ONLY is available in the FSS Weekend Programmes from among the following subject areas only:

-- Accounting (CH, M, WEP)

-- Management Studies (CH, M, SA, WEP, WJC)

-- 2.6 A Minor may be declared from among the following subject areas:

-- Accounting (CH, M, SA, WJC)
+- Accounting

-- Africa and African Diaspora Studies (M

-- Banking and Finance (M, WJC)
+- Banking and Finance

-- Criminology (M, SA)

-- Demography (M)

-- Economics (M, CH, SA, WJC)

-- Entrepreneurship (M, WJC)
+- Entrepreneurship

-- Gender and Development Studies (M, SA)

-- Human Resource Development (M)
+- Human Resource Management

-- International Relations (M, SA, WJC)

-- Law (CH, M)

-- Management Studies (CH, M, SA, WJC)
+- Management Studies

-- Marketing (M, WJC)
+- Marketing

-- Operations Management (M, WJC)

-- Political Leadership, Strategy and Management (M)

-- Political Science (CH, M, WJC)

-- Public Policy and Management (M)

-- Psychology (SA, M)

-- Sociology (M, SA)

-- Social Anthropology (M)

-- Social Policy and Administration (M)

-- Social Psychology (M)

-- Sociology (M, SA)

-- Statistics (M)

-KEY: Cave Hill (CH) • Mona (M) • St. Augustine (SA) • Centre for Hotel and Tourism Management (CHTM) • Western Jamaica Campus (WJC) • Weekend Programme (WEP)

-2.7 The degree majors with which the above minors may be combined will be approved by Faculty Board and Board for Undergraduate Studies and published under programme offering in the Faculty or Department Handbook.